Mokër

 Mokër is a geographical region in Southeastern Albania, composed by 47 villages, which are all above 1,000m from sea level.
 The region is composed of two subregions, Upper Mokër (Mokra e Sipërme) and Lower Mokër (Mokra e Poshtme).
-As a result of 2013, several villages have been abandoned.
+In recent years, several villages have lost much of their population due to severe economic conditions, unemployment, lack of infrastructure and emigration.
+One of the villages in the Mokër region is Selcë e Poshtme, which was an Illyrian settlement established in the early Iron Age.
+Located in the region of the Illyrian Dassaretii, it holds the Illyrian Royal Tombs which were built during the 4th and 2nd centuries BC.